shubham4734singh/blind-SQLi-password-dumper/README.md

 # 🔐 Blind SQL Injection Tool (TrackingId Cookie-Based)
-# If Payloads not just change the payloads
+# If Payloads not just change the payloads in code.........
 This Python script automates **blind SQL injection attacks** using the `TrackingId` cookie header, primarily targeting labs like those on **PortSwigger Web Security Academy**.

 It supports: